msoos/cav2025/README.md

 ```

 Which correspond to the numbers reported in the paper, and they are directly
+pulled from the logs (and the SQLite DB, which we just created from the logs),
-pulled from the logs, as can be verified by examining the code that prints them.
+as can be verified by examining the code that prints them.

 # Reproducing the results
 The issue we are faced with is that there are 200*4*2=1600 instances to run,